 This is good practice.
 A proper mention of the author, a link and a personal comment.
 That’s all that is needed to do things properly.

 I do this on a regular basis, this is good training for content writers and it forces you to read what others are writing and comment on it.

-Duplicate content: should you be horrified or happy about it?
+Should you be horrified or happy about plagiarism?